rstacruz/feh-blur-wallpaper/README.md

 <br>

 Blurs your desktop wallpaper when windows are open.
+This is a fork, with added support for minimized/activated windows: if you minimize your windows in openbox for example, your wallpaper also blurs!
 Runs as a service, blurring any wallpaper set by [feh].
 Works great with [i3wm], but should work with any Linux window manager! 🎉